Sorrow, grief shatter Bronx community after deadly fire - NewsBreak

 Sorrow, grief shatter Bronx community after deadly fire

-NEW YORK (AP) — Sorrow welled across a Bronx community Monday, a day after a fire and choking smoke and claimed the lives of 17 people, eight of them children.
+Sorrow welled across a Bronx community Monday, a day after a fire and choking smoke engulfed a high-rise apartment building and claimed the lives of 17 people, eight of them children.

-As survivors recalled the , bereft family and friends of those who perished coped with shock, disbelief and pain.
+As survivors recalled the frantic chaos of their escape, bereft family and friends of those who perished coped with shock, disbelief and pain.

 “Some people don’t even know that their loved ones are gone,” said Fathia Touray, speaking to The Associated Press from her home in the United Arab Emirates.
 Her mother and siblings lived on the building’s third floor, where the fire started.
 One sister was rushed to a hospital, but is now in stable condition.
 The rest of her immediate family escaped.